 74-year-old museum specimen, which once lived at ZSL London Zoo, was identified as a new species of giant salamander and probably the world’s biggest amphibian.

 Using DNA from museum specimens collected in the early 20th century, researchers from ZSL (Zoological Society of London) and London’s Natural History Museum identified two new species of giant salamander — one of which they suspect is the world’s biggest amphibian.

-Chinese giant salamanders, now classified as Critically Endangered, were once widespread throughout central, southern and eastern China.
+Chinese giant salamanders, now classified as Critically Endangered, were once widespread throughout central, southern, and eastern China.
 They have previously been considered a single species (Andrias davidianus).
-However, new analysis of 17 historical museum specimens and tissue samples from wild salamanders challenges this assumption.
+However, a new analysis of 17 historical museum specimens and tissue samples from wild salamanders challenges this assumption.